 Amicus Briefs

-Texas Top Cop Shop, et al. v.
-Garland
+Garland v.
+Texas Top Cop Shop, et al.

-NCLA urges the U.S. Court of Appeals for the Fifth Circuit to reject the government’s request to stay a preliminary injunction against enforcement of the Corporate Transparency Act.
-The government cannot be allowed to maintain this unconstitutional statute, which stretches beyond Congress’s proper authority to regulate Americans.
+NCLA urges the U.S. Supreme Court to reject the government’s request to stay a preliminary injunction against enforcement of the Corporate Transparency Act.
+The government cannot be allowed to maintain this unconstitutional statute, which stretches beyond Congress’s and the Administrative State’s authority to regulate Americans.

 The CTA mandates that organizations that have filed for incorporation under state law submit detailed reports which include sensitive information to the Department of the Treasury.
 Americans would be civilly or criminally punished if they fail to comply, whether by omitting information or even accidentally submitting false information.
-These requirements apply to non-profit and certain for-profit organizations alike, and do not involve commercial transactions or any other type of economic activity.
+These invasive requirements would apply to over 30 million nonprofit and for-profit organizations nationwide, and they apply prior to any commercial transactions or other type of economic activity.

-The government is unlikely to succeed on the merits of its claim that the CTA falls within Congress’ regulatory power under the Constitution’s Commerce Clause.
-Coming into existence by filing incorporation paperwork is not economic activity because it does not involve producing, consuming, or exchanging any good or service for which there is a national market.
-The government argues that most organizations that incorporate will engage in economic activity in the future.
-But the Supreme Court has made clear the government cannot justify regulation under the Commerce Clause based on economic activity that has not yet taken place.
+The government claims the Constitution’s Commerce Clause authorizes the CTA.
+But Commerce Clause regulations must target economic activity, which the CTA does not regulate.
+The only thing that triggers disclosure under the CTA is coming into existence by filing incorporation paperwork with a state government, which is not economic activity because it does not involve producing, consuming, or exchanging any good or service.
+The government argues that most organizations that incorporate will engage in future economic activity.
+But the Supreme Court held in the Obamacare case (NFIB v.
+Sebelius) that the government cannot justify regulation under the Commerce Clause based on anticipated future economic activity.

 NCLA FILINGS